neeraj-j/SCNet/README.md

 Official version is available - [here](https://github.com/starrytong/SCNet)

 This version of SCNet is optimized for vocal/instrumental separation, it has only 2 stems.
 Frequencies above 22K are discarded.
 It uses large verion of SCNet.
+Campare it with hosted solutions.

 Trained model is available [here](https://drive.google.com/file/d/1P9nQPuhu455IKtC5vvuBiG2YN2qExsrC/view?usp=sharing).